NorthBricks/www.northbricks.io/README.md

 This is [Northbricks website for developers](http://www.northbricks.io).

-The website contains both static content and content generated from the Swagger specificationsof the REST API.
+The website contains both static content and content generated from the Swagger specifications of the REST API.
 See [update swagger spec](#update-swagger-spec) to see how to update the generated content.

 ## Run local server